UKCloud/documentation/articles/vmware/vmw-ref-tier1-storage.md

 ## Limitations

 Tier 1 workloads are available with the Essential, Power and Priority VM types.
-They're not available with Synchronous with Geo-resilient protection option, because the latency overhead of the synchronous replication would offset the Tier 1 storage benefits.

 Initially, moving a workload to and from the Tier 1 platform will be a manual process that may involve raising a service request via My Calls on the UKCloud Portal.